The Alkani Cold Brew Coffee Maker – Review and Tutorial

-One of the great things to happen in home coffee brewing in recent years has been the innovation in cold brew coffee gear.
+One of the great things to happen in home coffee brewing in recent years has been the innovation in cold-brew coffee gear.
 What do I mean by innovation?
 After all, a cold brewer doesn’t require power or need to maintain a specific temperature.
-A cold coffee brewer is simply a vessel for letting ground coffee make contact with water for 12-24 hours.
-The innovation is making this process easier to get started and easier to clean up.
+It is simply a vessel for letting ground coffee contact water for 12-24 hours.
+The innovation is making this process easier to start and clean up.

-The Cold Brew Coffee Maker from Alkani is the latest example of a cold brew coffee maker that gets it right.
-The brewer uses a sturdy glass container which serves as both the brewer and the pitcher to store the brewed coffee.
+The Cold Brew Coffee Maker from Alkani is the latest example of a cold-brew coffee maker that gets it right.
+The brewer uses a sturdy glass container that serves as both the brewer and the pitcher to store the brewed coffee.
 Along the side, you have volume markings indicating how much coffee is in the pitcher once the brew is complete.
 The Alkani has a thin metal filter with a handle, which makes it easy to remove once the brew is complete.

 Let me show you how easy it is to make cold brew coffee with the Alkani.